Page 1 of 2

 All you have to do is scan the list of documents, evaluate their associated conditions and, if appropriate, delete the document.

 Compare this to the global-thinking/local-action approach.
 In this case you have to search the entire file system to locate documents that have garbage collection conditions in their metadata, evaluate the conditions and delete the document if appropriate.
+As each delete status indicator is stored along with the documents the only way of finding out which documents need to be deleted is to scan though all eligible documents.

 This sounds terrible!